TotalCross/nubank-sample/README.md

 ## Documentation

+## Documentation

 <a href="https://totalcross.gitbook.io/playbook" target="_blank">The TotalCross Playbook</a> is very comprehensive and covers the following topics:
-- How to <a href="https://totalcross.gitbook.io/playbook/learn-totalcross/getting-started" target="_blank">Creating a complete application with TotalCross</a>
+- <a href="https://totalcross.gitbook.io/playbook/learn-totalcross/getting-started" target="_blank">Creating a complete application with TotalCross</a>
--<a href="https://totalcross.gitbook.io/playbook/guideline/suggested-architecture" target="_blank"> Guide to app architecture</a>
+- <a href="https://totalcross.gitbook.io/playbook/guideline/suggested-architecture" target="_blank"> Guide to app architecture</a>
 - <a href="https://totalcross.com/documentation/pt/components/AccordionContainer.php" target="_blank">User interface</a>

 ## Opening Issues